 And then one day I discovered a deeper path and way of seeing.
 I wondered who the “I” was that was only feeling my thinking and I stopped looking at the after effects of thoughts and feelings and turned my attention inside.
 I looked to find what was there in the space that all the thoughts and feelings passed through and not at the person that I thought needed personal development.
 The part of me that didn’t come and go.
 The part of me behind all the activity of my mind; the part that is aware of an experience but is not the experience.

-And suddenly years of being scared of and avoiding my feelings were dealt with in an instant!
+And suddenly years of being scared of and avoiding my feelings, pretending to be happy and ok, were dealt with in an instant!

 All that work for nothing!

 Because what I saw there and what I know to be 100% true of you too is that I am and you are so whole, and so complete and so perfect already, without needing to do anything.
 Even when you feel agitated, as if you are going to be sick, crying uncontrollably and you can’t sleep for the pain, you are still perfect.
 There is still nothing wrong and your true nature that is peace, happiness, joy and well-being is always there.

 I saw that my default position was peace of mind and the only thing that ever got in the way of me seeing and experiencing that was a mistaken belief that a temporary thought created experience could effect that.